chef/automate/components/docs-chef-io/content/automate/create_amazon_rds.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-You can follow the AWS documentation directly for detailed steps on how to create Amazon RDS PostgreSQL Instance by clicking [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html).
+You can follow the AWS documentation directly for detailed steps on [how to create a Amazon RDS PostgreSQL Instance](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html).

 Below is our guide on the steps required to create Amazon RDS PostgreSQL instance.
 This guide will walk you through the process of creating an Amazon RDS PostgreSQL instance and retrieving the necessary connection details, including the hostname, port, username, and password.